eric-li18/modelweave/README.md

 Basic ML Model code was provided by [Madhu G Nadig's repository](https://github.com/madhug-nadig/Machine-Learning-Algorithms-from-Scratch)

 ## Progress
-- [ ] Show other datasets
 - [ ] Structure the application in a more readable manner
 - [ ] Add error function equations, and weight calculations
 - [ ] Graph with lines not points
 - [ ] Animate the visualization of Voronoi Tesselation for 1-NN
-- [ ] Provide a section on the math behind it
 - [x] Add CI/CD and deploy onto cloud provider

 ## About